Edward Acevedo (footballer): Club career

-Born in Dominican capital Santo Domingo, Acevedo played with Santo Domingo's Club Barcelona Atlético.
+Born on 10 December 1985, in Santo Domingo, Acevedo played with Santo Domingo's Club Barcelona Atlético.
 He had a spell in Haiti with Don Bosco FC before moving to Europe along his club and national team colleague Kerbi Rodríguez and join Serbian side FK Crvenka.
-In summer 2009 he moved and signed with FK Veternik a side playing in the Serbian League Vojvodina.
-In summer 2010 he and Kerbi moved to neighboring Bosnia and Herzegovina, more precisely to the administrative division of Republika Srpska, to play on loan with FK Modriča in the First League of the Republika Srpska.
+In summer 2009, he moved and signed with FK Veternik a side playing in the Serbian League Vojvodina.
+In summer 2010, he and Kerbi moved to neighboring Bosnia and Herzegovina, more precisely to the administrative division of Republika Srpska, to play on loan with FK Modriča in the First League of the Republika Srpska.

-In summer 2012 Acevedo joined FK Rudar Prijedor and played in the 2012–13 Premier League of Bosnia and Herzegovina.
-In July 2013 he moved to FK Sloga Doboj, playing in the First League of the Republika Srpska, Bosnian second tier.
+In summer 2012, Acevedo joined FK Rudar Prijedor and played in the 2012–13 Premier League of Bosnia and Herzegovina.
+In July 2013, he moved to FK Sloga Doboj, playing in the First League of the Republika Srpska, Bosnian second tier.

-In summer 2014 Acevedo joined FK Tekstilac Derventa, a newly promoted club to the First League of Rep. Srpska.
+In summer 2014, Acevedo joined FK Tekstilac Derventa, a newly promoted club to the First League of Rep. Srpska.
 He made history in the club as he scored their first goal after the return to the Rep. Srpska first level.
 He finished the season by making 9 league appearances and scoring one goal.